tim or jim

-Tell the children that today they’re going to learn what makes Tim (display picture of Tim) and Jim (display picture of Jim) different from each other while they read and write words ending in –im: swim, him, grim, trim.
+The children will learn what makes Tim (display picture of Tim) and Jim (display picture of Jim) different from each other while they read and write words ending in –im such as swim, him, grim, and trim.

 Tim or Jim?

-- Tell children the Tim or Jim? story (see below).
+- Tell children the Tim or Jim? story.